Product Name: Ahrefs

 The keyword explorer is complemented by Keyword list feature which let you save the keywords while you performing the research.

 You can use the pre-built filter on the left side to populate more keywords.
-Using Include feature, you can filter keyword based on “Awareness”, “Consideration” or “transaction stage”.
+Using the Include feature, you can filter keywords based on “Awareness”, “Consideration” or “transaction stage”.

 Do pay attention to KD (Keyword difficulty) store to find keywords that you can rank easily.

 The parent topic feature is something you should pay close attention to as by targeting one parent topic, you could rank for hundreds of keywords.
 I will discuss the complete methodology in the coming days.